-The BBNI inward policies, included in the technical provisions as at the valuation date, will have reinsurance treaties, incepting during 2023, attaching to their premiums and losses.
+The BBNI inward policies, included in the technical provisions as at the valuation date, will have reinsurance treaties, incepting during the following year, attaching to their premiums and losses.
 A corresponding portion of the cost of this reinsurance and expected ceded losses is included in the technical provisions.